-The Health & Safety Consultancy have years of experience of working with local authorities and education settings with a natural passion and interest in helping manage and reduce their risk.
 The consultants are professionally qualified health and safety practitioners to CMIOSH1 with years of practical experience covering a wide range of health and safety issues and are registered on OSHCR2

-10.Annual Health and Safety Report
+10. Annual Health and Safety Report

 The School's Premises Committee undertakes an Annual Health & Safety Report undertaking a review of the school's health and safety management systems reporting back to both the relevant Health & Safety committee and full governing body and employer that health & safety and risks are actively managed as far as reasonably practical.